-What’s a better way to feed both your stomach and your head at the same time than by going to an authentic Arab restaurant run by native Arab speakers?
+What’s a better way to feed both your stomach and your head than by going to an authentic Arab restaurant?
 First, you can sometimes learn basic Arabic words before you even step into a restaurant just by its name alone.
 In fact, you’ve probably already learned some by passing places with names like “Hossein’s Persian Kebab”, the “Shawarma Snack Shack” or “Yo!
 Falafal!” and that’s before you even got to see the menu.

-And speaking of the menu, in most good Arabic restaurants, the name of the dish will be written in Arabic with the English translation below.
+Also, in most good Arabic restaurants, the name of the dish will be written in Arabic and English.
 Not only will reading the menu in Arabic help you learn to read Arabic better, but also chatting with the employees about the main courses, the ingredients, and cooking methods can help you learn to speak Arabic better as well.

 If you’re traveling to one of the Arabic speaking countries, try going to a local food market.
-Trading and bartering at marketplaces can often get very loud with all of the vendors shouting as they compete with each other for your attention.
-By listening to them hawking their wares and listening to their customers negotiating a price can, you can improve both your Arabic listening skills and your understanding of how Arabic is spoken through learning the names of fruit, vegetables, and numbers.
+Trading and bartering at marketplaces can often get very loud.
+You can listen to the vendors hawking their wares and listening to their customers negotiating a price.
+By this, you can improve both your Arabic listening skills and your understanding of how Arabic is spoken.
+For sure you will hear the names of fruit, vegetables, and numbers.

-The best way to learn Arabic is to engage in shared activities with native speakers, so if you live in a Middle Eastern country, join a culinary class.
-If you don’t live in the Arab world, try looking for Arab cooking seminars at your local community college or online for an Arabic cooking group in town.
+The best way to learn Arabic is to engage in shared activities with native speakers.
+So, if you live in a Middle Eastern country, join a culinary class.
+If you don’t live in the Arab world, try looking for Arab cooking seminars or for an Arabic cooking group.
 You’ll not only improve your Arabic, but also get a much deeper insight into Arab culture.
-If no Arab culinary classes can be found where you live, tune into one of the internet’s many video sharing websites such as YouTube or Dailymotion.
+If no Arab culinary classes can be found locally, tune into one of the internet’s many video sharing websites.
 You’ll learn food-related Arabic vocabulary while also learning how to cook delicious Arab dishes.

 Recipes are great tools for learning Arabic as they usually follow a predictable pattern of introducing the meal, listing its ingredients, and presenting instructions for making it step by step, making them really easy to follow even if you are a complete novice cook in Arabic; however, it’s the structure, the recognizable units of measurement, and quite often, the multinational name brands which allow recipe books to be much more approachable than Arab newspapers or fiction.